Ruth Moore: Life

 Moore's family first settled the Maine midcoast region in the late 18th century.
 She was born in 1903 on Gotts Island, a small island just off the southwestern tip of Mount Desert Island, Maine.
 Moore attended Albany State Teacher's College (now SUNY Albany) and majored in English and economics.
 In 1926, Moore moved to New York City where she worked as personal secretary to Mary White Ovington, one of the founders of the NAACP.
 Ovington had spent many summers at her brother's cottage on Gotts Island and had gotten to know the Moore family.
 In 1929 Moore accepted a position as Assistant Campaign Manager with the NAACP working directly for the organization's head James Weldon Johnson.
-In the summer of 1930, she traveled to the south as an NAACP investigator, where she successfully unearthed evidence that led to the freeing to two African American youths falsely accused of murder.
+In the summer of 1930, she traveled to the south as an NAACP investigator, where she successfully unearthed evidence that led to the freeing of two African American youths falsely accused of murder.

 Moore's first published work, a poem "Voyage", appeared in a 1929 issue of the Saturday Review of Literature.
 Moore returned to Maine in late 1930.
 She enrolled in a master's program at the University of Maine, but left after one semester and returned to New York City.
 From 1932 to 1935, Moore worked as assistant to Dr. John Haynes Holmes, a prominent minister and associate of Ovington's.
 In 1935, the novelist Alice Tisdale Hobart hired Moore.
 She moved with the Hobarts, first to Washington, D.C., then to Berkeley California.